 (The FRENCH REVOLUTION – continued)

-In accordance with the constitution, the National Assembly disbanded itself.
-Power passed to a newly elected Legislative Assembly (parliament), 745 deputies strong – mostly youthful lawyers of moderate wealth.
-Amnesty was offered those who had fled the revolution, and, on October 15, King Louis asked émigrés to return to help make the constitution work.
+In accordance with France's new constitution, the National Assembly disbanded itself.
+Power passed to a newly elected Legislative Assembly (parliament), consisting of 745 deputies, mostly youthful lawyers of moderate wealth.
+Amnesty was offered those who had fled the revolution.
+On October 15, King Louis asked émigrés to return to help make the constitution work.
 Improved relations followed between the Louis XVI and the public.
 But it did not last long.

 Few émigrés returned.
 Instead, they continued expressing their hostility toward the revolution.
-The Legislative Assembly debated and then voted in favor of declaring that all émigrés were plotting against the revolution.
+Some members of the Legislative Assembly were deeply offended.
+The Assembly debated and then voted in favor of declaring that all émigrés were plotting against the revolution.
 An ultimatum was sent to Austria, demanding the expulsion of those Frenchmen hostile to the revolution, and the Legislative Assembly declared that those who did not return by January 1, 1792, would be considered guilty of a capital crime.
-Accommodating public opinion and the Legislative Assembly, the king came to parliament in December and announced an ultimatum to the elector of Trier (in the German Rhineland), a demand that the elector put an end to hostile émigré activity in his realm.
-And the delegates gave King Louis long applause.
+Accommodating public opinion and the Legislative Assembly, King Louis XVI came to parliament in December and announced an ultimatum to the elector of Trier (in the German Rhineland), a demand that he put an end to hostile émigré activity in his realm, and delegates to the Legislative Assembly gave King Louis long applause.

 Some deputies were optimistic about sending troops into neighboring countries, believing that people there would be eager for liberation in the form of French-style political and social changes.
-With support of local peoples, they believed, defeat of old-world monarchs by French soldiers would be easy.
+With support of local peoples, they believed, defeat of old-world absolute monarchy by French soldiers would be easy.
 Adding to the support for war were military men, including Lafayette, who thought that war would reinvigorate the army.
 The leading spokesman for those in the Convention favoring war, Jacques Brissot, had his mind not on fraternity but on weeding out terrorists.
-Brissot was a passionate speaker who represented the educated middleclass and the interests of the provinces over Paris.
-He had been impressed by the American Revolution.
-He was absolutist in his approach to loyalty to the French Revolution.
+Brissot was a passionate speaker who represented the educated middle-class and the interests of the provinces over Paris.
+He had been impressed by the American Revolution, and he was an absolutist in his approach to loyalty to the French Revolution.
 The war, he believed, would help expose traitors.

-The brother of Marie-Antoinette, Leopold II of Austria (who was also the Holy Roman Emperor) had hoped to avoid war with France, but he had also stated his readiness to defend Louis XVI and was now ready to defend Trier.
-France could easily have avoided war with Leopold, but on April 20, 1792, France declared war and launched an offensive into the Austrian Netherlands (Belgium).
+The brother of Marie-Antoinette, Leopold II of Austria (who was also the Holy Roman Emperor), had hoped to avoid war with France.
+Earlier he had stated his readiness to defend Louis XVI, and he was now ready to defend that part of the Holy Roman Empire that was Trier.
+France could easily have avoided war with Leopold, but on April 20, 1792, the Legislative Assembly took the momentous step of declaring war, and France launched an offensive into the Austrian Netherlands.

-The French offensive fell apart when it met its first resistance, and patriotic enthusiasm for the offensive turned into a search for scapegoats.
+Prussia had allied itself with the Austrians, and against the two the French offensive fell apart when it met its first resistance.
+Patriotic enthusiasm for the offensive turned into a search for scapegoats.
 More intense now was the belief that the enemies of the revolution had to be defeated.
-There was no mood of reconciliation within the country – the kind of reconciliation that the United States was applying to those who had favored the British during the revoltionary war.
+There was little or no mood of reconciliation among supporters of the revolution – the kind of reconciliation that the United States was then applying to those who had favored the British during the revolutionary war.

-In a letter to Lafayette, dated June 16, Thomas Jefferson spoke of his support for France and its "exterminating the monster aristocracy," prefacing this with "May heaven favor your cause."
+In a letter to Lafayette, dated June 16, the US Secretary of State Thomas Jefferson spoke of his support for France and its "exterminating the monster aristocracy," prefacing this with "May heaven favor your cause."

 Amid the patriotic fervor, volunteers were joining the military, and from the provinces they passed through Paris, fraternizing with the revolutionary Parisians and singing patriotic songs, including the Marseillaise – later to be the revolution's anthem.